Gringo Star

 Gringo Star is an American indie rock group from Atlanta, Georgia.
-They have released seven albums and toured internationally.

 Career

 The Furgiuele brothers were born in Atlanta to Peggy Mendel and Sam Furgiuele.
-Their grandfather was Ed Mendel, who had a distinguished career in music.
-They grew up in Boone, NC, before returning to the city after High School in 2002.
-The group was founded in late 2007 by brothers Nicholas and Peter Furgiuele previously of A Fir-Ju Well.
+They grew up in Boone, North Carolina, before returning to the city after High School in 2002.
+The group was founded in late 2007 by brothers Nicholas and Peter Furgiuele, previously of A Fir-Ju Well.
 They were joined by Peter Delorenzo and Matt McCalvin.
 This line-up recorded a self-titled EP.

 Gringo Star's debut album All Y'all was self-released in 2008 and subsequently distributed in Europe by Cargo Records in 2010.
 It was produced by Ben H. Allen.
 The album was described in by Pitchfork as "the songs are strong, but it's the sweat that will need to do the convincing" while PopMatters found it resembling The Kinks.

 The band signed to Brooklyn-based record label Gigantic Music for Count Yer Lucky Stars, released on October 25, 2011.
 It was also produced by Allen and engineered by James Salter.
 Rolling Stone called it "modern garage-rock" with "newfound psychedelic, meandering impulses".
 Popmatters found it "lacks the sense of fun", while Consequence of Sound described the album as having "simple, driving hooks and catchy songwriting".
 The album made many lists for one of the best albums of the year.
 The song "Shadow" from Count Yer Lucky Stars was featured on NPR's All Songs Considered in its 2011 Fall Music Preview.

 The band was featured in a 2011 documentary, Hurry up and Wait.
 McCalvin was replaced by Christopher Kaufmann soon afterwards.
 Delorenzo left the band in the following year.